 Students at Dixons Kings are provided with every opportunity to expand their cultural capital.
 They participate in extracurricular activities to allow them to contribute positively to their community and lead happy and successful lives.
-Examples of enrichment activities students can elect are; self-defence, sign language, photography, drama, art, music, Prince's Trust Award, debating club and sport.
-Enrichment takes place on a Monday after school for Year 7 & 8 and Tuesday after school for Year 9.
-It is compulsory for all students to attend enrichment.
+Examples of enrichment activities students can elect are: self-defence, sign language, photography, drama, art, music, Prince's Trust Award, debate and sport.